Welcome to today's edition of the Rush 24-7 podcast.

 I mean, feel free to do it if you want to, but this is not that big a surprise.

-You had Susan Collins voting for it, you had Olympia Snow, because it says jobs on it.
+You had Olympia Snow because it says jobs on it.

-Uh there's not enough laser-like focus on jobs.
+There's not enough laser-like focus on jobs.

 The problem is this isn't going to create any jobs, but it's going to give all kinds of politicians the cover to say they support efforts, create jobs.

-The only thing I would ask Scott Brown is how do you say this that he said at CPAC?
+The only thing I would ask Scott Brown is, how do you say this that he said at CPAC?

-My name is Scott Brown, and I'm the newly elected Republican Senator from Massachusetts.
+My name is Scott Brown, and I'm the newly elected Republican senator from Massachusetts.

 Let me just say that one more time.